Djokovic Survives, Nadal Cruises At French Open As Gauff Makes Slam Breakthrough - UrduPoint

 "I had to lock myself in the physio room and I had to talk to my psychologist.
 I was actually crying."
 Last year's runner-up Sofia Kenin, the fourth seed, was knocked out by Sakkari 6-1, 6-3 as the Greek reached her maiden Slam last-eight.

-The world number 18 will face either reigning champion Iga Swiatek or Ukrainian teenager Marta Kostyuk for a place in the last four.
+The world number 18 will face next reigning champion Swiatek who clinched a 6-3, 6-4 victory over Ukrainian teenager Marta Kostyuk.

-Swiatek, the only top 10 seed left, has not dropped a set at the tournament in her last 10 matches.
+The eighth seed from Poland has won 22 straight sets at Roland Garros.

+Swiatek, 20, is aiming to become the first woman to defend the title in Paris since Justine Henin won the tournament three times in a row from 2005 to 2007.